Costeer/101st-Wiki/content/101st Basic Training Program/Section 2.md

 But hold your horses, soldier!
 Before you charge into battle, remember this: deployments must be scheduled at least 4 hours in advance, ensuring every brave soul has an equal shot at joining the fray.
 Fairness, after all, is the cornerstone of democracy!

 Now, should your deployment garner enough eager volunteers to fill every spot, it's your duty to rally the troops!
-Ping the signed-up soldiers in the 🚨│helldive-departures channel 2 hours and 15 minutes before the mission, reminding them of their sacred duty to defend freedom.
+Ping the signed-up soldiers in the Helldive-departures channel 2 hours and 15 minutes before the mission, reminding them of their sacred duty to defend freedom.

 And for those ambitious enough to host repeated deployments, seek approval from your superiors to be immortalized in the 📆│deployment-schedule channel.
 Remember, with great power comes great responsibility!